Iowa

 During the 18th and early 19th centuries, Iowa was a part of French Louisiana and Spanish Louisiana; its state flag is patterned after the flag of France.
 After the Louisiana Purchase, people laid the foundation for an agriculture-based economy in the heart of the Corn Belt.
 In the latter half of the 20th century, Iowa's agricultural economy transitioned to a diversified economy of advanced manufacturing, processing, financial services, information technology, biotechnology, and green energy production.

-Iowa is the 26th most extensive in total area and the 31st most populous of the 50 U.S. states, with a population of 3,190,369, according to the 2020 census.
-The state's capital, most populous city and largest metropolitan area fully located within the state is Des Moines.
-A portion of the larger Omaha, Nebraska, metropolitan area extends into three counties of southwest Iowa.
-Iowa has been listed as one of the safest U.S. states in which to live.
+Iowa is the 26th largest state by total area and the 31st most populous among the 50 U.S. states, with a population of 3,190,369 according to the 2020 census.
+The capital of the state, as well as its most populous city and largest metropolitan area entirely located within Iowa, is Des Moines.
+A portion of the larger Omaha, Nebraska metropolitan area extends into three counties in southwest Iowa.
+Iowa has been recognized as one of the safest states in the U.S. in which to live.

 Etymology